vcz-fr/TheFollowUp/_posts/2017/10/2017-10-27-suicide-linux.md

     url: "https://qntm.org/suicide"
     dead: false

-tweet: "One mistaken command and you are done"
+message: "One mistaken command and you are done"
 ---